-Sunnyside Primary P6 Polar Explorers looked at the importance of the water cycle in supporting life, and the impact of climate change on the cycle.
-Pupils created sensory maps of the loch, and shared ideas on the small steps we can all take to create a more sustainable and healthier future.
+Sunnyside Primary, P6 Polar Explorers looked at the importance of the water cycle in supporting life, and the impact of climate change on the cycle.
+Pupils created sensory maps of the loch and their drawings inspired the waveforms that decorate interior of the shelter.

 Our final theme explored the many ways the loch has benefited local people - past and present.
 Local residents shared their memories of time spent at the loch and why it remains an important part of the community.

 Make your own sensory map of Hogganfield and other short activities:

 A Sense of Bishop Loch led by Seven Lochs Wetland Park and Forestry Land Services (FLS) in association with Platform, explored Bishop Loch and surrounding woodlands using sight, sound, taste, touch and smell.

 Artists Audrey O'Brien and Alice Dansey-Wright delivered a series of interactive outdoor workshops for local community groups.
 The aim was to elicit and capture creative responses to the nature and history of Bishop Loch.

 During winter walks participants collected natural materials of varying texture, colour and scent.
 Back in the studio, participants used their found materials to create artworks to explore the relationship between nature and everyday life.
 You can see some of their arrangements here: Slideshow Creation Nature

 With help from living history experts, Clanranald Trust for Scotland, students from Lochend Community High School went back to the medieval period to explore how the abundance of natural resources made Bishop Loch and the surrounding hunting estate so important to the Bishops of Glasgow Cathedral.
 Audrey and Alice also visited Abbey Court Residential Facility to discover more about the recent history of the loch from older residents of Easterhouse.

 These workshops inspired A Sense of Bishop's Loch Exploration Pack which has lots of creative ideas and innovative activities that will help you make the most of your travels around Bishop Loch and Easterhouse Woodlands.
 Downloaded the full pack: A Sense of Bishop's Loch Exploration Pack [10Mb] or individual activity sheets: